eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 Codewind remote services contain many different components.
 Use the Codewind CLI `cwctl` to install all the required components at once, or each component separately.

 If you are running a pilot, you can install everything into a single namespace and have one authentication server per Codewind instance.
-If you are running in production, the best approach is to install a single Keycloak service that is shared by many Codewind services.
+However, for production use, the recommended approach is to install a single Keycloak service that is shared by many Codewind services.

 ## Prerequisites